A Correct-and-Certify Approach to Self-Supervise Object Pose Estimators via Ensemble Self-Training: Experiments

 \myParagraph{Setup} We use the \YCBV dataset and objects~\cite{Xiang17rss-posecnn, Hodan20eccvw-BOPChallenge}.
 For each \YCBV object, we extract the object depth point cloud from the \YCBV test set.
 In this subsection, we use the ground-truth pose annotations to get the ground-truth keypoint annotations using~\eqref{eq:kp-from-pose}, and we set the detected keypoints \detKP to be ground-truth semantic keypoints plus an additive perturbation.
 If \gtKP denotes the ground-truth keypoints, our noise model adds uniform noise in range $[-\sigma D/2, \sigma D/2]$, to keypoint $\gtKP[i]$, with probability $f$, where $D$ is the object diameter; this allows us to simulate increasing levels of keypoint detection errors by increasing $\sigma$.
 We set $f=0.8$ and analyze the robust corrector as a function of the noise variance parameter $\sigma$.

 \myParagraph{Results} The robust corrector is designed to correct keypoint detection errors. \cref{fig:corrector-analysis}(a) plots the normalized ADD-S (\ie the ADD-S normalized by the object diameter $D$) as a function of the keypoint detection noise parameter $\sigma$.
-We plot these scores for the robust corrector, as well as the observably correct instances produced by the robust corrector.
-We also evaluate against a baseline that does not use the corrector, \ie it sets $\predKP = \detKP$ in solving the outlier-free registration problem~\eqref{eq:corrected-pose}. \cref{fig:corrector-analysis}(b) plots the fraction of observable correct instances produced by each method, as a function of $\sigma$.
+We plot these scores for the robust corrector, as well as the observably correct instances produced by the robust corrector. \JS{We evaluate against two baselines: (i) \naive: which sets $\predKP = \detKP$ in solving the outlier-free registration problem~\eqref{eq:corrected-pose}, and (ii) \naiveICP: which uses outlier-free registration (same as \naive) and then refines the result with point-to-point ICP.
+The threshold $\bar{c}$ for the robust corrector and the maximum points-pair correspondence distance in ICP are both set to be $30\%$ of the object diameter. \cref{fig:corrector-analysis}(b) plots the fraction of observably correct instances produced by each method, as a function of~$\sigma$. }

 \myParagraph{Insights} We observe that the robust corrector is able to correct large keypoint errors, leading to improved pose estimates (\cref{fig:corrector-analysis}(a)).
-Even when $\sigma = 0.6$, \ie when $80\%$ of the keypoints are perturbed by uniform noise proportional to $60\%$ of the object diameter, we see more than $90\%$ of the outputs produced by the robust corrector are observably correct (\cref{fig:corrector-analysis}(b)), and the observably correct instances are highly accurate (dashed red line in~\cref{fig:corrector-analysis}(a)).
-This number drops to $0\%$ for the baseline that does not use the corrector (\cref{fig:corrector-analysis}(b)), which indeed exhibits much larger errors (\cref{fig:corrector-analysis}(a)).
+Even when $\sigma = 0.6$, \ie when $80\%$ of the keypoints are perturbed by uniform noise proportional to $60\%$ of the object diameter, we see that \JS{around $80\%$} of the outputs produced by the robust corrector are observably correct (\cref{fig:corrector-analysis}(b)), and the observably correct instances are highly accurate (dashed red line in~\cref{fig:corrector-analysis}(a)).
+This number drops to $0\%$ for \naive (\cref{fig:corrector-analysis}(b)), which indeed exhibits much larger errors (\cref{fig:corrector-analysis}(a)). \JS{\naiveICP outperforms \naive, in terms of accuracy and fraction of observably correct instances.
+The robust corrector outperforms both --- especially for large noise ($\sigma$) values.}